 Hands-on Learning Experience

 Hands-on learning offers a stimulating and inspirational educational experience for students.
 It ties theory and exciting hands-on experimenting activities which enables students to learn and explore engineering knowledge.
-Through different hands-on learning activities, students’ professional knowledge, capability, thinking, all-round development, industrial and social perspective as well as creativity and innovation are further reinforced and enhanced.
+Through different hands-on learning activities, students’ professional knowledge, capability, thinking, all-round development, industrial and social perspective as well as creativity, innovation and entrepreneurship are further reinforced and enhanced.

 IC’s hands-on learning is more than just a practical experience.
 The activities are delivered in a well-planned and systematic approach with special emphasis on the technologies, skills and knowledge that are highly relevant to students’ discipline.
 Students will go through different hands-on learning activities designed to enhance their understanding on different technologies, skills and knowledge.
 Activities are delivered in technology-based, project-based or even integration-based mode.
 Implicit in the activities are aspects of industrial design; software applications; types and uses of engineering materials; engineering processes, machine and hand tools; instruments and test equipment; safety and health matters, engineering project planning and management.
 In project-based and integration-based learning activities, generic and all-round qualities such as team work, communication skills, interpersonal skills, leadership, professional ethics, attitude, etc. are also emphasized as part of the learning outcomes.